hippytaffer/tutorial-jsonc/tutorial/parsing2.md

   ]
 ```
 For Spouse, a value of null will mean _*No Spouse Known*_.
-Where is a known spouse, record the full name and age as in:
+Where a spouse is know, record the full name and age as in:

 ```
   "spouse": {